MykalMachon/mykal.codes/website/src/content/posts/setting-up-the-1-password-cli-on-wsl.md

 I'm going to assume you have the following already setup on your machine:

 * [The 1Password Windows Desktop App](https://1password.com/downloads/windows) is installed and configured on your machine.
-* \[Windows Hello is setup on your machine]\([Configure Windows Hello - Microsoft Support](https://support.microsoft.com/en-us/windows/configure-windows-hello-dae28983-8242-bb2a-d3d1-87c9d265a5f0)) (this is required for unlock via the terminal)
+* [Windows Hello is setup on your machine](https://support.microsoft.com/en-us/windows/configure-windows-hello-dae28983-8242-bb2a-d3d1-87c9d265a5f0) (this is required for unlock via the terminal)

 ## Setting up the 1Password CLI